^

 Zanaco

 Zambia National Commercial Bank Plc (“Zanaco”) provides banking and financial services in Zambia and is listed on the Zambian Stock Exchange.
 The bank was founded in 1969 and is headquartered in Lusaka, Zambia.
-Our stake of 45.6% in Zanaco was acquired from our shareholders at the time Arise was formed.
+Our stake in Zanaco was acquired from our shareholders at the time Arise was formed.

 Country Overview

 Zambia is a lower-middle-income country in Southern Africa with a population of around 18 million people.
 The country’s economy is heavily dependent on copper exports, which account for around 70% of total export earnings.
 Agriculture is a significant sector of the economy, employing over 70% of the population.
 The main crops grown in Zambia include maize, cassava, beans, and tobacco.
 Zambia faces significant economic challenges, including high levels of debt, inflation, and currency depreciation.
-The government has been implementing policies to stabilize the economy, including fiscal consolidation measures, and seeking debt relief from international partners.
-As of 2022, Zambia’s GDP is USD 23.6 bn, with a growth rate of 1.4%.
-The inflation rate is 21.4%, and the unemployment rate is 9.4%.

 Banking Sector Overview